siyuan0/SSD-pytorch-Object-Detection-with-LSTM/README.md

 In short, the pruning of up to 50% of the parameters, through pruning by conv2d channels, resulted in negligible decrease in mAP and fps of the model.
 This can be a good way to simplify models.

 A seperate public repo on pruning is set up at (https://github.com/siyuan0/pytorch_model_prune).

+## Tensorboard
+To view tensorboard on a remote computer, add this line to your code when running `tensorboard --logdir=[LOG DIRECTORY] & `.
+One example is `tensorboard --logdir=experiments/models/ssd_mobilenet_v2_custom0 & python3 train.py --cfg=experiments/cfgs/tests/ssd_lite_mobilenetv2_train_baseline.yml`.
+This will start the tensorboard session alongside your training/testing.
+Doing this inside docker will set the output to port 5002.
+On your remote computer, open command prompt and run `ssh chensy@202.115.31.47 -L 5002:127.0.0.1:5002 -p 13022`.
+Lastly, open your browser and enter the url "http://127.0.0.1:5002/" to view the tensorboard.